kartik-madhak/noter/CONTRIBUTING.md

 ## Pull Request Process

 1. You need one approval on your PR to be able to merge it in.
 Feel free to request review from any collaborators.
-2. Make sure the PR is descriptive enough to justify the changes it makes.
+2. Make sure the PR title is concise and the description is descriptive enough to justify the changes it makes.
+3. Try following the best practices of the framework wherever possible.

 ## Code of Conduct